← BB / INDEX

 Procedural generation that's testable

-Floors are generated by BSP partitioning, deterministic per seed.
-The Generation project is a pure function of (seed, config) — no I/O, no DI, no hidden state.
-That's what made the system testable end-to-end: 161 server tests covering BSP layout, field-of-view, movement legality, engagement, combat, item interactions, and descent.
+Floors come from BSP partitioning, deterministic per seed.
+The Generation project is a pure function of (seed, config) with no I/O, no DI, and no hidden state.
+That's what let 161 server tests cover BSP layout, field-of-view, movement legality, engagement, combat, item interactions, and descent end to end.

-Combat uses a `ScriptedDice` test double, so non-deterministic outcomes are deterministic on demand.
-A flaky test is a real bug, not noise.
-And the same seed produces the same dungeon every time, which means bug reports are reproducible and runs are shareable.
+Combat uses a `ScriptedDice` test double, so outcomes that are random in play become fixed on demand, and a flaky test points to a real bug.
+Because the same seed produces the same dungeon every time, bug reports reproduce exactly and runs are shareable.

 ASCII renderer showing BSP-partitioned floor